 During a sweep Herschel suspected he had discovered a comet in the eastern part of the constellation, not far from the Crab Nebula.
 However, it turned out not to be a comet at all, but in fact the planet Uranus.
 It had actually been noticed for the first time on 23 December 1690 by John Flamsteed, who catalogued it as the star 34 Tauri, more than 90 years before Herschel's discovery!
-Flamsteed was a beloved astronomer at the Greenwich Observatory, where he compiled the positions of more than 3000 stars published posthumously by his wife Margaret in 1725.
+Flamsteed was a beloved astronomer at the Observatory, Greenwich he compiled the positions of more than 3000 stars published posthumously by his wife Margaret in 1725.

-Taurus is indeed a constellation liberally strewn with large, well-known and outstanding deep-sky objects.
-With this in mind, the word large in whatever dimension struck me once again during one of my visits to the Kruger National Game Park.
-Respect is commanded when earth's largest land animal, the elephant, suddenly appears right in front of you, as if from nowhere, on the road you have to travel on!
+Taurus is indeed a constellation liberally strewn with large, well-known and outstanding objects.
+With this deep-sky in mind, the word large in whatever dimension me once again during one of my visits to the Kruger National Game Park.
+Respect is commanded when earth's largest land animal. the suddenly appears elephant, right in front of you, as if from nowhere, on the road you have to travel on!
 I could just stare in amusement and fascination at this unique and massive animal.